TSI vs. FSI

 Model: 2015+ VW MK7 Golf 2015+ VW MK7 Golf

-*However the MK7 Golf does come in a diesel version which has an engine of of CYFB.
+*However the MK7 Golf does come in a diesel version which has an engine code of CYFB.

 The Cam Follower